ArctosDB/documentation-wiki/_documentation/pre-bulkloader.markdown

 ### Taxa Tools

-* Reports/DataServices/ScientificNameChecker will try to correct formulaic scientific names
+#### Reports/DataServices/ScientificNameChecker will try to correct formulaic scientific names

+#### Reports/DataServices/TaxonNameValidator

-* Reports/DataServices/TaxonNameValidator will check validity of taxon names, and must be used before new taxa may be created.
+This tool will check validity of taxon names, and must be used before new taxa are created.
+While the tool is useful, it pulls from several very sloppy "authorities" and summarizes in the most optimistic way possible.
+Any sizable dataset will contain terms which are not taxonomy flagged as "might be valid."
+Most datasets will also contain a few names which are taxnoomy but are flagged as "probably_not_valid."
+Proceed carefully.

 ## Attributes